Donald Trump Impeachment Or Loss In 2020 Could Cause A Second Civil War, Pundit Suggests

 Trump’s Unabashed Polarization Of Americans

 There can’t be a war without at least two sides fighting each other over whatever the issue: politics, religion, territory, access to resources.
-And Trump is doing his dead-level best, says Reich, to divide American into two opposing camps – those who support him and those who oppose him.
+And Trump is doing his dead-level best, says Reich, to divide Americans into two opposing camps – those who support him and those who oppose him.
 And he’s made it clear, via his words and actions, that he is only the president for those who support him.

 “Nor has he shown any interest in unifying the nation, or speaking to the nation as a whole.
 Instead, he periodically throws red meat to his overwhelmingly white, rural, and older base.”